Tokyo bourse overhaul spurs prime market push for Japanese firms

 The longstanding practice has been criticised as creating a cozy relationship between management and large shareholders, though the percentage of such shareholdings have halved to less than 15% in two decades, according data from Nomura Institute of Capital Markets Research.

-Automotive components maker Toyota Boshoku Corp (3116.T) asked Toyota Motor Corp (7203.T) to release part of its stake to meet the 35% target, while foods wholesaler Mitsubishi Shokuhin Co (7451.T) launched a tender offer to buy back some of its shares owned by trading firm Mitsubishi Corp (8058.T).
+Automotive components maker Toyota Boshoku Corp asked Toyota Motor Corp to release part of its stake to meet the 35% target, while foods wholesaler Mitsubishi Shokuhin Co launched a tender offer to buy back some of its shares owned by trading firm Mitsubishi Corp.

 “WASTED OPPORTUNITY”